-It’s crucial to make sure your little one has all her primitive responses present, as they indicate that the brain and nervous system are doing their job correctly.
-You could verify your baby’s reflexes at home but know that your healthcare provider will make sure your little one displays all her reflexes during her first check-up.
+It’s crucial to make sure your little one has all their primitive responses present, as they indicate that the brain and nervous system are doing their job correctly.
+You can verify your baby’s newborn reflexes at home, but your healthcare provider will make sure your little one displays all of their reflexes during their first check-up.

 For more information be sure to check out the following pages: